UCI-GDIM32-W25/in-class-activities-yanzhang111/README.md

 ### W9
 #### Activities 1
-Use ScriptableObject (DialogueNode) to store dialogue data.
+Use ScriptableObject to store dialogue data.
 Each node has NPC lines, player options and points to the next dialogue, so as to form a dialogue tree.
 I feel that this structure is more suitable for complex branching dialogue.

 #### Activities 2